 It is a good idea to encourage people to talk through an open environment, during these talks it is important that the person is focused on and not the problem.
 Talk about what support the employee needs and what triggers their mental health issues.
-While it may be tempting, avoid making assumptions about what their symptoms are and instead ask open questions and listen to the employees’ answers.
+While it may seem easier, avoid making assumptions about what their symptoms are and instead ask open questions and listen to the employees’ answers.

 Personalised Action Plans